Analysis | New CDC data reinforces the benefits of getting vaccinated

 You probably also noticed that, even among the oldest and most-vaccinated population, there was a fairly high incidence of deaths.
 It’s useful to remember that this is a group that has highly elevated risks of death in the first place.
 An official with a large public health system told me that they’d seen two covid-19 deaths of fully vaccinated individuals over the summer.
 One was over 95 years old.
 The other had recently had an organ transplant.
 Risk factors still matter.

-Overall, the CDC reports that, in August, the unvaccinated were six times more likely to test positive for the virus than the unvaccinated and 11 times as likely to die.
+Overall, the CDC reports that, in August, the unvaccinated were six times more likely to test positive for the virus than the vaccinated and 11 times as likely to die.
 If we look at this metric by age, it shifts.
 Within the youngest age group, the unvaccinated were 10 times as likely to contract the virus that month.
 Within the oldest group, the effects were more modest: they were three times as likely.
 There were (happily) too few deaths among those under age 30 to be instructive about the effects of the vaccine, but among the oldest people included in the CDC data, the vaccinated were five times less likely to die of the virus.
 Among those aged 30 to 49, the unvaccinated were 39 times more likely to die.

 This is approximated using the weekly data the CDC provided, but it comports with the overall numbers it provided.
 And it reinforces the critical, central point: Getting vaccinated can save your life, regardless of how old you are.